-- Purchase price – how much did the investment cost to acquire before taxes?
+How much did the investment cost to acquire before taxes?

-- Associated costs – such as customs, duties, packaging, transport, or other payment terms.
+Such as customs, duties, packaging, transport, or other payment terms.

 For example, acquiring new software may incur licensing, installation, or subscription fees.

-- Cost of ownership – including stock management and depreciation.
+Including stock management and depreciation.

-- Maintenance costs – such as cleaning, training, inspecting, reporting, troubleshooting, or servicing.
+Such as cleaning, training, inspecting, reporting, troubleshooting, or servicing.

-- Usage costs – otherwise known as operating costs, these usually relate to employee wages or other overheads such as rent, electricity, and water.
+Otherwise known as operating costs, these usually relate to employee wages or other overheads such as rent, electricity, and water.

-- Non-quality costs – what are the costs associated with meeting deadlines or initiating a non-compliance process?
+What are the costs associated with meeting deadlines or initiating a non-compliance process?

-- Disposal cost – or costs associated with the asset once it reaches the end of its usable life.
+Or costs associated with the asset once it reaches the end of its usable life.
 This includes disposal, resale, or recycling cost.